Summer Abroad: Opportunities for High School Students

 If you're looking to gain academic enrichment, check with your high school advisers before leaving.
 Some programs may include arranging and paying for transportation abroad and for the excursions.
 Some do not.
 It is important to note what you will need to pay for and what services are included.

 All programs should provide an orientation and thoroughly screen students as well as host families.
 Ask what their procedures are.
 Does a student need to have prior language experience?
 Ask for references of individuals who have participated in the program.
-Finally, ask if the program been accepted for listing with the Council on Standards for International Educational Travel (CSIET).

 Why Study Abroad in Summer?